lamelizard/GraphWaveFunctionCollapse/README.md

 2. Initially *every* node in *GO* is colored in *all* colors.
 3. We remove all the nodes from *GO* that are not in an subgraph isomorphism (with *GL*).
 We won't color them (see the top-left and the bottom-rigth hexagon of the first example from the top).
 4. Patterns can be applied to all subgraphs of *GO* isomorph to *GL*:
-    1. We select an isomorphism in *GO* that has a low Shannon entropy bigger than 0; We can select from all patterns that are applicable regarding the current coloring of the nodes.
-The probability of an applicable pattern is the relative amount of  occurrences of that pattern in *GI*.
-If all nodes are colored in exactly one color we stop and output the colored *GO*.
+    1. We select an isomorphism in *GO* that has a low Shannon entropy bigger than 0;
+        * We can select from all patterns that are applicable regarding the current coloring of the nodes.
+        * The probability of an applicable pattern is the relative amount of occurrences of that pattern in *GI*.
+        * If all nodes are colored in exactly one color we stop and output the colored *GO*.
     2. We apply a pattern to the selected isomorphism by having the respective nodes colored in *only* the respective color given by the pattern.
     3. We use constraint propagation to remove colors from nodes in *GO* that are not possible anymore given the current coloring.
-If we removed all colors from a node, it's a conradiction and we stop without output.
+If we removed all colors from a node, it's a contradiction and we stop without output.

 ## Usage
 Install with `pip install graphwfc` or after downloading this repo `python setup.py install`.